-The Australia-Korea Foundation logo/Australian Government crest is to be used on all materials related to grants under the Program.
-Whenever the logo/crest is used the publication must also acknowledge the Commonwealth as follows:
+The Australia-ASEAN Council logo/Australian Government crest is to be used on all materials related to grants.
+Whenever the logo/crest is used in a publication, the recipient must also acknowledge the Commonwealth as follows:

-'This activity received grant funding from the Australia-Korea Foundation of the Department of Foreign Affairs and Trade.'
+'This activity received grant funding from the Australia-ASEAN Council of the Department of Foreign Affairs and Trade.'

-Invitations to board members and/or officers of the Department of Foreign Affairs and Trade to represent the Australian Government support for the project are highly desirable.
+Invitations to board members and/or officers of the Department of Foreign Affairs and Trade to represent the Australian Government support for the project are welcomed.